-Dorstenias are warm loving plants and they need a bit more water than regular succulents.
-They need well-drained potting mix and their water needs vary depending on the season of the year.
-Water regularly to abundant form spring to fall.
-Allow the soil to dry slightly between watering, but make sure that they never dry out completely.
-During the winter months these plants tend to go at least partially dormant.
+Dorstenias are warm-loving plants, and they need a bit more water than regular succulents.
+They need a well-drained potting mix, and their water needs vary depending on the season of the year.
+Water regularly to abundant from spring to fall.
+Allow the soil to dry slightly between watering, but ensure that they never dry out completely.
+These plants tend to go at least partially dormant during the winter months.
 During this period, water very little.
 Giving plants a warm, sunny position can result in beautiful compact growing plants.
 Fertilizing plants once in a while during their growing period with a high potash and phosphorus fertilizer is recommended.

 Dorstenias are generally propagated by seed.
 Many species are self-fertile.
 Their seeds are expelled explosively from the mature seed heads and liable to populate pots several feet away.
 They can also be propagated by cuttings.

 Learn more at How to Grow and Care for Dorstenia.